 In some ways it depends on the change you’re introducing.
 When we introduce products like Tessian, which doesn’t necessitate huge change to working practices and which doesn’t require lots of training, you can feel people embracing the change in a different way.

-From a people perspective, the principal security challenge is really to make sure that everyone around the organisation is vigilant, whether you’re a lawyer, a secretary, a software engineer or a marketing professional.
+From a people perspective, the principal security challenge is really to make sure that everyone around the organization is vigilant, whether you’re a lawyer, a secretary, a software engineer or a marketing professional.

 In a broader sense, the entire legal industry is feeling that there’s a significant shift happening right now.
 This isn’t at the individual or firm level, it’s impacting the whole sector.
 Firms have to decide at what point they want to catch that wave of change.